How To Paint Your Formica/Laminate Countertops To Look Like Marble

 6) Apply the mixed epoxy coat

-Make sure there are no hairs/dust sitting anywhere or even the smallest of air bubbles will appear once the clear coat is applied.
-Once mixed, you can start so slowy drizzle the epoxy mix over the countertops one section at a time.
+Check that there are no hairs/dust sitting anywhere or even the smallest of air bubbles will appear once the clear coat is applied.

 Use your paint rollers to smooth it out, and get complete coverage.
 It will drip a lot.
 This is where the drop cloth sheets become very useful.